 Jacob’s Room – study resources

-Jacob’s Room – Oxford World Classics edition – Amazon UK
+Jacob’s Room – Oxford World Classics – Amazon UK

-Jacob’s Room – Oxford World Classics edition – Amazon US
+Jacob’s Room – Oxford World Classics – Amazon US

-Jacob’s Room – Wordsworth Classics edition – Amazon UK
+Jacob’s Room – Wordsworth Classics – Amazon UK

 Jacob’s Room – eBook formats at Project Gutenberg